Plain Subqueries

 Here we have used a subquery to select

-to "CA." We have named the set returned from this subquery
+"CA." We have named the set returned from this subquery with a

-can then use this alias elsewhere in the T-SQL statement to refer to the columns from
+this alias elsewhere in the T-SQL statement to refer to the columns from the subquery by

-the subquery by prefixing them with an "A", as we
+prefixing them with an "A", as we did

 SET NOCOUNT ON